-Those sapphires that have a particular mix of orange and pink are called padparadscha sapphires.
+Padparadscha sapphires are those sapphires that have a particular mix of orange and pink.

-It is called Padmaraga in Sri Lanka, but it is more commonly known as Padparadscha sapphire around the world.
-The name Padmaraga is derived from the Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of pink and orange tones reflected by the gemstone.
+It is called Padmaraga in Sri Lanka, but around the world it is more commonly known as Padparadscha sapphire.
+The name Padmaraga is derived from the Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected by the gemstone.

 There is another variety of sapphire known as Pushparagain Sri Lanka.
 Pushparaga sapphire is a mix of yellow and pink tones.
 In Sri Lanka Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
 We believe the word Padparadscha derived from the combination of words Padmaraga and Pushparaga.